deniz-frick/PortableMending/README.md

 ## Configuration

 ---
-The `XpToDurabilityRatio` can be changed in the config file.
+The `DurabilityPerXp` can be changed in the config file.
-Per default this value is set to 1 XP point per 2 durability added (same as Vanilla Mending).
+Per default this value is set to 2 Durability point per 1 XP added (same as Vanilla Mending).

 This can also be a decimal.
 E.g. 0.5 would mean that 4 XP is used to mend 1 durability.